A Gaysian’s Guide to the John Muir Trail

 For Members of the LGBTQ Community

 I know that for many in the LGBTQ community, personal safety is an important factor when planning outdoor activities.
 The hiking community is generally very friendly and accepting of others.
 While on trail, you will mostly have fleeting interactions with other hikers (mostly exchanging greetings and a few words as your paths cross).
-There are also camping spots that are away from busy campgrounds that provide more privacy and seclusion.
-Other hikers will usually leave you alone if you don’t engage with them (they’re probably looking for some privacy themselves).
-For more protection, you can bring pepper spray or other self-defense equipment, and a satellite messenger to call for help in the event of an emergency.
-Also, it is important to note that you will be hiking in California, one of the most liberal states in the United States, with strong laws against LGBTQ discrimination.
+There are many camping spots away from busy campgrounds that will offer more privacy and seclusion.
+Other hikers will typically leave you alone if you don’t engage with them (they’re probably looking for some solitude themselves).
+Lastly, it is important to note that you will be hiking in California, one of the most diverse states in the United States with strong laws against LGBTQ discrimination.